CCTV Surveillance Systems

 Information on how to request images and videos of yourself recorded using CCTV

-You can request images of yourself (subject access request) which have been recorded by the council's surveillance camera systems.
-However any requests must comply with the Data Protection Act 2018.
-The Police and third parties can also request images which have been recorded by CCTV.
+You can request images of yourself (subject access request, SAR) which have been recorded by the council's surveillance camera systems.
+However, any requests must comply with the Data Protection Act 2018.
+Where the request is of other persons for example we are not permitted to release this as it is unlikely to meet the DPA 2018 requirements.
+The Police can also request images which have been recorded by CCTV and there are established procedures for requesting CCTV.
+Police should contact customerservices@rushcliffe.gov.uk.

 Request Forms